-- vi) Significant progress toward defining a dissertation topic; - vii) Student is in the process of writing a formal dissertation proposal to be presented to advisory or dissertation committee; - viii) Student is working with advisor to secure funding for research leading to the dissertation. - ix) Student is conducting research related to the dissertation; - x) Student is preparing manuscripts detailing results of original research to be submitted to appropriate academic journals; - xi) Student is writing dissertation. - xii) Student is on pace to complete the PhD in 3 years (6 academic semesters); - xiii) Student has performed teaching duties satisfactorily. - b) Adequate progress toward the degree is defined as a combination of the items listed below appropriate to the student's seniority within the ENDY program: - i) Completion of required ENDY core courses during first 4 semesters of enrollment; - ii) Completion of at least 15 hours of coursework per academic year or comparable work towards completion of the degree; - iii) Maintenance of a minimum grade point average of 2.85; - iv) Student is on schedule to complete qualifying examinations during the 4th semester of enrollment; - v) Student has established an Advisory or Dissertation committee; - vi) Student has made significant progress toward defining a dissertation topic; - vii) Student is in the process of writing a formal dissertation proposal to be presented to advisory or dissertation committee; - viii) Student is on pace to complete the PhD in 4 years; - ix) Student is working with advisor to secure funding for research leading to the dissertation. - x) Student has performed teaching duties satisfactorily. - c) Inadequate progress toward the degree is defined as a combination of the items listed below appropriate to the student's seniority within the ENDY program:
+Adequate progress toward the degree is defined as a combination of the items listed below appropriate to the student's seniority within the ENDY program:

+- 1. Completion of required ENDY core courses during first 4 semesters of enrollment; - 2.
+Completion of at least 15 hours of coursework per academic year or comparable work towards completion of the degree; - 3.
+Completion of the qualifying exam at the end of the 2nd semester (for students in the bachelors to PhD program) - 4.
+Maintenance of a minimum grade point average of 2.85; - 5.
+Student is on schedule to complete comprehensive examinations during the 4th semester of enrollment; - 6.
+Student has established an Advisory or Dissertation committee; - 7.
+Student has made significant progress toward defining a dissertation topic; - 8.
+Student is in the process of writing a formal thesis or dissertation proposal to be presented to advisory or master's or dissertation committee; - 9.
+Student is on pace to complete the PhD in 4 years; Master's students are on pace to complete in 2years - 10.
+Student is working with advisor to secure funding for research leading to the dissertation. - 11.
+Student has performed teaching duties satisfactorily.

+Inadequate progress toward the degree is defined as a combination of the items listed below appropriate to the student's seniority within the ENDY program:

-- i) ENDY core courses not completed during first 3 semesters of enrollment; - ii) Less than 12 hours of coursework per academic year or comparable work towards completion of the degree; - iii) Minimum grade point average falls below 2.85; - iv) Student not on schedule to complete qualifying examinations during the 5th semester of enrollment; - v) Student has not established an Advisory, Comprehensive Exam, or Dissertation Committee; - vi) Student has not made significant progress toward defining a dissertation topic; - vii) Student has not written a formal dissertation proposal to be presented to advisory or dissertation committee; - viii) Student is not on pace to complete the PhD in 4 years; - ix) Student is not working with advisor to secure funding for research leading to the dissertation. - x) Student has not performed teaching duties satisfactorily.
+- 1. ENDY core courses not completed during first 3 semesters of enrollment; - 2.
+Less than 12 hours of coursework per academic year or comparable work towards completion of the degree; - 3.
+Student did not sit for qualifying exam at the end of the 2nd semester (for students in the bachelors to PhD program) - 4.
+Minimum grade point average falls below 2.85; - 5.
+Student not on schedule to complete qualifying examinations during the 4th semester of enrollment - 6.
+Student has not established an Advisory, Comprehensive Exam, or Dissertation Committee; - 7.
+Student has not made significant progress toward defining a dissertation topic; - 8.
+Student has not written a formal thesis or dissertation proposal to be presented to advisory or dissertation committee; - 9.
+Student is not on pace to complete the PhD in 4 years (for a terminal master's student not on pace to complete the Master's in four semesters) - 10.
+Student is not working with advisor to secure funding for research leading to the dissertation. - 11.
+Student has not performed teaching duties satisfactorily.